275244143/vimmake/README.md

 Building while editing in the same time is difficult in the old days, but now vimmake enables you to take the advange of async jobs in a very simply way.

-At last, hotkeys can be setup in `.vimrc` to speed up your edit-compile-run workflow:
+In addition, keymaps can be setup in `.vimrc` to speed up your edit-compile-run workflow:

 ```VimL
 noremap <F7> :VimTool gcc<cr>